Firestorm: Pyro-cumulonimbus and atmospheric effects (in wildfires)

 A very important but poorly understood aspect of wildfire behavior are pyrocumulonimbus (pyroCb) firestorm dynamics and their atmospheric impact.
 These are well illustrated in the Black Saturday case study below.
 The "pyroCb" is a fire-started or fire-augmented thunderstorm that in its most extreme manifestation injects huge abundances of smoke and other biomass-burning emissions into the lower stratosphere.
 The observed hemispheric spread of smoke and other biomass-burning emissions has known important climate consequences.
 Direct attribution of the stratospheric aerosols to pyroCbs only occurred in the last decade.

 Such an extreme injection by thunderstorms was previously judged to be unlikely because the extratropical tropopause is considered to be a strong barrier to convection.
 Two recurring themes have developed as pyroCb research unfolds.
 First, puzzling stratospheric aerosol-layer observations—and other layers reported as volcanic aerosol can now be explained in terms of pyroconvection.
 Second, pyroCb events occur surprisingly frequently, and they are likely a relevant aspect of several historic wildfires.

 On an intraseasonal level it is established that pyroCbs occur with surprising frequency.
 In 2002, at least 17 pyroCbs erupted in North America alone.
 Still to be determined is how often this process occurred in the boreal forests of Asia in 2002.
 However, it is now established that this most extreme form of pyroconvection, along with more frequent pyrocumulus convection, was widespread and persisted for at least two months.
 The characteristic injection height of pyroCb emissions is the upper troposphere, and a subset of these storms pollutes the lower stratosphere.
 Thus, a new appreciation for the role of extreme wildfire behavior and its atmospheric ramifications is now coming into focus.

 Black Saturday firestorm (Wildfire case study)

 Background

 The Black Saturday bushfires are some of Australia's most destructive and deadly fires that fall under the category of a "firestorm" due to the extreme fire behavior and relationship with atmospheric responses that occurred during the fires.
 This major wildfire event led to a number of distinct electrified pyrocumulonimbus plume clusters ranging roughly 15 km high.
 These plumes were proven susceptible to striking new spot fires ahead of the main fire front.
-The newly ignited fires by this pyrogenic lightning, further highlights the feedback loops of influence between the atmosphere and fire behavior on Black Saturday associated with these pyroconvective processes.
+The newly ignited fires by this pyrogenic lightning further highlight the feedback loops of influence between the atmosphere and fire behavior on Black Saturday associated with these pyroconvective processes.